jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 it’s about Python.
 How do we connect to the database with Python?

 First we need to install the MongoDB Python Driver, [PyMongo](https://docs.mongodb.com/ecosystem/drivers/).
-In MongoDB parlance a driver is a language specific client library used to allow developers to interact with the server in the idiom of their own programming language.
+In MongoDB parlance a driver is a language-specific client library that allows developers to interact with the server in the idiom of their own programming language.

 For Python that means installing the driver with `pip`.
 In node.js the driver is